Eating Disorder Treatment and the Holidays: A Guide for Professionals

 If the eating disorder is severe (characterized by severe symptoms, associated medical concerns, self-harm, etc.) and a higher level of care is indicated, it is recommended that arrangements be made immediately and according to clinical necessity – as usual.
 It would not be recommended to delay treatment for holidays or anything else.

-How else can providers help patients during this stressful time?
+How else can providers help patients and families during the holidays?

 Taking extra time to help individuals and families prepare for the holidays can be extremely helpful.
 During this time, you can create a solid plan for successfully navigating the increased number of activities, meals, social events, and emotional reactions.